Triple sec: Etymology

 The origin of the name "triple sec" is disputed.
-Many sources claim it comes from a triple distillation process used to create the liqueur, but others say that a triple distillation is not used.
-Several sources say that the term is a translation of the French sec, which can mean both "distilled" and "dry".
-Cointreau, a brand of triple sec, claims to have invented the term based on the three types of orange peels used in the liqueur.
+The term is French and composed of triple, with the same meaning as in English, and sec, the French word for "dry".
+Some sources claim it comes from a triple distillation process used to create the liqueur, but others say that a triple distillation is not used.
+Cointreau, a brand of triple sec, is reported to have invented the term based on the three types of orange peels used in the liqueur, although other reports have Cointreau claim the triple to mean "three times the flavour of Curaçaos".

 History

 Triple sec has been popular for more than 150 years.
 The Dutch East India Company created orange liqueurs by steeping dried orange peels from places such as the island of Curaçao.
-They called this "Curaçao liquor", and unlike triple secs, which contain only the flavor of orange peel, the Dutch version includes herbs and spices, and comes in a variety of colors such as clear, orange, or blue.
+Unlike the modern-day triple sec, which contains only the flavor of orange peel, the Dutch version includes herbs and spices, and comes in a variety of colors such as clear, orange, or blue.

 The Combier distillery claims that Jean-Baptiste Combier and his wife Josephine invented triple sec in 1834, in their kitchen in Saumur, France.
 Orange liqueur was rising in popularity after the Dutch introduced Curaçao, and the Combiers sought to create a version that would be true to the orange fruit, they wanted it to be crisp and clean, with orange essential oils as the main feature.
 To achieve this, the Combier family used bitter oranges that were native to Haiti, and sweet Valencia oranges to balance the flavor.
 The liqueur was made by sun-drying the various orange peels.
 After at least 48 hours, they would begin distilling this mixture in copper pots.
 Lastly, they would put them through a third distillation, to purify the flavor.

-In 1875, Cointreau created its version of triple sec and calls itself one of the most popular brands.
+In 1875, Cointreau created its version of triple sec and calls it one of the most popular brands.
 Triple sec gained popularity and was widely known by 1878; at the Exposition Universelle of 1878 in Paris, several distillers were offering "Curaço [sic] triple sec", as well as "Curaço doux".

+There has been recent innovation in the world of triple sec outside of France.
+Due to the popularity of the margarita, other triple sec citrus liquors have been created.
+In 2024, Mexican distiller Hillhamn Salome distilled a Mexican triple sec with a neutral grain based liquor, rather than sugar beet, that used sweet and bitter oranges, mandarins, and pomelos.
+Flor de Azar has become known in cocktail circles in both the US and Mexico because of the variety of citrus fruits and Mexican origin.
+Instead of sweetening with the traditional sugar beet or cane sugar, the product is sweetened with agave syrup.